-Time for a great summer salad that provides plenty of protein and needs no cooking.
+Time for a great summer chickpea salad that provides plenty of protein and needs no cooking.
 Even better, it requires only 6 ingredients, plus spices.
 As a vegetarian main or a side dish, this salad delivers your veggies in a delicious package!
-This is another recipe from one of my favorites: The Complete Mediterranean Cookbook.
-It features chickpeas, arugula and carrots, plus Kalamata olives and a lemony dressing.
-Since this salad uses arugula, let’s detour a minute to my backyard.
-This year I decided to grow a few greens in some leftover empty pots.
-I filled each pot with soil and
+This is another recipe from one of my favorites:

 For the Fourth of July, you need potato salad.
 Since you’re probably going to make some anyway, why not make it to celebrate the holiday?
 This post is simply a different twist on my Classic Potato salad.
 To make it fun for the Fourth, I use red, white and blue POTATOES!
 Have you seen these?
 They are typically sold as a “medley” of very small potatoes – usually about an inch in size.
 The advantage to this is that they are all about the same size, and there is no need to cut any before cooking – bonus!
 The small

-This recipe is just pure fun.
-I wanted something relatively simple, but entertaining for the holiday, something that stands out, like – what else for July Fourth? – red, white and blue Vodka Slushies!
+This recipe for Red White and Blue Vodka Slush is just pure fun.
+I wanted something relatively simple, but entertaining for the holiday, something that stands out, like – what else for July Fourth? – red, white and blue Vodka Slush!
 I first thought of using three different beverages but quickly realized that the logistics were terrible: Make big pitchers and store them in the fridge?
 Who has that kind of room?
 I mean, we need some food at this gathering too, right?
 So, I decided to use a Vodka-Lemonade slush recipe found on Foodie Misadventures.
-Making these red, white or blue works like this: Red: fill
+Making these red, white